By Ann Young 6 days ago Camera & Lenses

-Unlike other cameras having an equal number of pixels, Leica V-Lux (Typ 114) is equipped with a sensor that allows taking extremely sharp images.
+Unlike other cameras which have an equal number of pixels, Leica V-Lux (Typ 114) is equipped with a sensor that allows taking extremely sharp images.
 Improved light sensor of larger pixels reduces noise and makes detail retention better.
-Nevertheless, grain noise appears in neutral tones and shadow zones of low ISO pictures.
+Nevertheless, grain noise appears in neutral tones and shadow zones of low-ISO pictures.

 Unlike other bridge cameras, the DMC-FZ80 shoots stills with much lower quality at high ISO.
 Unfortunately, raising this setting is inevitable if you want to lower camera shake when shooting at a higher focal length.